-300.4.1 SHOOTING AT OR FROM MOVING VEHICLES
+300.4.1 MOVING VEHICLES

-Shots fired at or from a moving vehicle are rarely effective.
-Officers should move out of the path of an approaching vehicle instead of discharging their firearm at the vehicle or any of its occupants.
-An officer should only discharge a firearm at a moving vehicle or its occupants when the officer reasonably believes there are no other reasonable means available to avert the threat of the vehicle, or if deadly force other than the vehicle is directed at the officer or others.
+Shots fired at or from a moving vehicle involve additional considerations and risks, and are rarely effective.

+When feasible, officers should take reasonable steps to move out of the path of an approaching vehicle instead of discharging their firearm at the vehicle or any of its occupants.

+An officer should only discharge a firearm at a moving vehicle or its occupants when the officer reasonably believes there are no other reasonable means available to avert the imminent threat of the vehicle, or if deadly force other than the vehicle is directed at the officer or others.